Participatory Evaluation Handbook

 In such a context, this handbook for participatory evaluation was put together as our response from the field of evaluation.
 In the face of fragility and the limits of self-sufficiency, we intend to foreground the multitude of voices and experiences of the people involved in development processes.

 This book is the result of joint work.
-It is at the same time sowing and harvest of multiple experiences and knowledge.
+It is at the same time sowing and harvesting of multiple experiences and knowledge.
 Its pages mirror the collective thinking, feeling and learning of a great many colleagues who have been working on the subject in Latin America.

 With its multimedia format that combines illustrations, links to videos and complementary bibliography, this handbook tackles the long course of participatory evaluation in the region.
 Its chapters introduce and develop the phases and stages of participatory evaluation, the major role played by the facilitators of those evaluation processes as well as the part that participatory techniques and instruments play in this evaluation approach.